hsargoli/Mythesis-detect-type-of-DDrillingBit/README.md

 ###### From petroleum to programming

-###### I became interested in programming during my master's studies. this is my final work on that situation. my bad situation
+###### I became interested in programming during my master's studies. this is my final work on that situation.

 ## Abstract of this thesis